-- February 10, 2017 – Join the Johns Hopkins MA in Writing, Science Writing, and Teaching Writing programs for a reception and reading featuring Michelle Brafman, Sue Eisenfeld, Rion Amilcar Scott, and David A. Taylor.
+- February 10, 2017 – Reception and reading with the Johns Hopkins MA in Writing, Science Writing, and Teaching Writing programs, featuring Michelle Brafman, Sue Eisenfeld, Rion Amilcar Scott, and David A. Taylor.
 Krieger School of Arts and Sciences, 1717 Massachusetts Ave.
 NW, Washington DC, 20036.
 Affiliated with the 2017 AWP conference.

 - October 27, 2015 – Discussion of Soul of a People and the WPA writers, at the Center for Inspired Teaching, Cardozo Senior High School, DC Public Schools – sponsored by PEN/Faulkner Writers in Schools.

 - July 19, 2015 – Writing the Southern Appalachians: Authors Speak About Writing, Publishing, and the History and Mountains That Inspired Them.
 Panel at Appalachian Trail Conservancy Biennial conference, with Sue Eisenfeld, Katrina Powell and T.J.
 Forrester.
 Shenandoah University, Winchester, VA.

 - May 28, 2015 – Margaret Walker Centenary panel at the Poetry By The Sea Conference.
 Mercy Center, 147 Neck Rd., Madison, CT.

 - May 5, 2015 – Success: Stories ebook launch with other Washington Writers’ Publishing House award winners.
 Busboys & Poets – Brookland, 625 Monroe St., NE, Washington, DC 20017.
 Summary here.